chrisberkhout/babushka-deps/README.markdown

 - I am just using simple deps and not a lot of helpers because I want full awareness and control of what is being run.
 I also want the dep definition to easily read as a set of instructions for how to do the setup manually.
 Starting with this format, it should be easy enough to switch to custom or build-in meta-deps and other babushka functionality later where beneficial.

 # ToDo

+- add a run of "sudo apt-get update"

 - finish postgres (test with scaffapp)
   ? start server